 Offering health benefits to your employees can help retain restaurant workers and boost loyalty.
 However, health insurance is not required if you run a small business with less than 50 full-time employees.
 Applicable large employers with 50 or more full-time employees must provide health insurance and follow the Affordable Care Act (ACA) guidelines or will otherwise face fines.

 Mira offers an affordable health coverage solution for individuals, families, and workers.
-For as little as $25 per month, small business employers can now offer their workers healthcare that meets their budget.
+Starting at an average of $25 per month, small business employers can now offer their workers healthcare that meets their budget.
 Members have access to urgent care, virtual care, as well as highly discounted prescriptions and lab testing.

 Best Health Benefits for Restaurant Employees